-Online Purchases Available For Pick-up At Our Campbell Location Only Or Delivery Across The Bay Area.
+Online Purchases Available for Pickup and Delivery Across The Bay Area from our Campbell Location.
 MORE SIZES AND ITEMS AVAILABLE IN STORE.

 Choose in-store pick-up or delivery at checkout.